This article was first published on March 25th, 2021 and was last updated December 2021.

 - pie crust

-- how do you bake a frozen pie?
+- How do you bake a frozen pie?

 - best dishes to cook pie in

 If you have an online store and a blog, it’s important to know where these types of keywords should be placed.
 For some keywords, it’s easier to know which ones go where.
 For example, you wouldn’t want to make a product page about “how do you bake a frozen pie?”.
 Searchers want to know how to bake a frozen pie through reading a blog post, not buying a frozen pie.
 What’s important here is to find the goal of your keyword and go from there.
 If your keyword has a process of steps to follow, a blog post could be more effective.
 If your keyword has direct intent of finding a service or product, then a product page would be more effective.
-When you have a list of keywords for your business to start using, it’s important to create the right kind of page and address it.
+When you have a list of keywords for your business to succeed with and start using, it’s important to create the right kind of page and address it.

 Choosing the Right Keywords